cdtoews/12-step-meeting-pdf/readme.txt

 1. No Screenshots yet

 == Changelog ==

+= 1.0.1 =
+* now supports php 8
+* fixed bug with "text in a certain column" not properly showing in gui

 = 0.3.1 =
 * Added ability to filter by attendance type (online, in person, hybrid)